 SW_002 – Eating Together | 2–6PM, Saturday 27 September 2025

-Eating Together calls on shared languages, systems, rituals, structures and processes to realise the conditions of our continued togetherness on the night of a Waxing Gibbous moon.
-Offering the provocation of opening borders between people, softwash presents socially-engaged, participatory live artworks that offer new / rebirthed ways of being in relation to each other.
+Eating Together called on shared languages, systems, rituals, structures and processes to realise the conditions of our continued togetherness on the night of a Waxing Gibbous moon.
+Offering the provocation of opening borders between people, softwash presented socially-engaged, participatory live artworks that offer new / rebirthed ways of being in relation to each other.

-Featuring: Jason King, Betty Russ and Michael Donnelly, Kuweni Dias Mendis, Glenn Barry, Marilena Hewitt, Kyra Togo, Ellamay Fitzgerald and Lora Ward.
+Featuring: Deirdre Currie, Jason King, Betty Russ and Michael Donnelly, Kuweni Dias Mendis, Glenn Barry, Marilena Hewitt, Kyra Togo, Ellamay Fitzgerald and Lora Ward.

 ︎